The one that Day After Tomorrow was based upon, maybe...?

 Imagine if they made a movie like this inspired by the micro instead of the gamma.
 The different but long-term - in large enough doses - equally horrible.

 Film-wise I think I'd give this a four, maybe a four and a half, but just gotta go a little higher for the message.
-And for anybody skimming through my little list of reviews now - as irrelevant as this may at your time of watching be - it's a well-meant reminder of our mortality, of our stupidity, and of how easily everything can get turned upside down just like that.
+And for anybody skimming through my little list of reviews now - as irrelevant as this may at your time of watching be - it's a well-meant reminder of our mortality, of our stupidity, and of how easily everything could get turned upside down just like that.

 If you see anything going awry in this world you better stand up and say so, and hope we never see a world quite like this.